-Emma is a a celebrant specialising in highly bespoke ceremonies and bereavement support.
-She will work with you to create an extraordinary ceremony that helps you celebrate the life of the person who has died, as well as acknowledging the extent of your loss, whatever your belief system.
+Emma specialises in highly bespoke ceremonies and bereavement support.
+She will work with you to create a ceremony that celebrates the life of the person who has died, whilst acknowledging the extent of your loss, whatever your beliefs.

-Emma is a secular minister and grief counsellor - the runner up for Minister of the Year in the Good Funeral Awards 2017 and the first secular minister to be recognised in this category.
+Emma is also a grief counsellor and was the runner up for Minister of the Year in the Good Funeral Awards 2017 - the first secular minister to be recognised in this category.

-Originally from the Netherlands, Rosalie now works in London, helping families to create meaningful, warm and truthful ceremonies and rituals for moments that matter.
-Having trained as a minister and mother of two she offers inclusive funerals for all ages, beliefs, backgrounds and gender identities.
+Rosalie helps families to create meaningful, warm and truthful ceremonies and rituals for moments that matter.
+Originally from the Netherlands, she now lives and works in London.
+As a trained minister and mother of two, she offers inclusive funerals for all ages, beliefs, backgrounds and gender identities.

 She encourages families to hold funerals in spaces that have meaning to them and is currently researching alternative funeral venues.